 - 68.1.
 The total number of non-convertible debentures which have not been claimed by the Investors or not paid by the housing finance company after the date on which the non-convertible debentures became due for redemption; and - 68.2.
-The total amount in respect of such debentures remaining unclaimed or unpaid beyond the date referred to in Paragraph 68.1 as aforesaid.
+The total amount in respect of such debentures remaining unclaimed or unpaid beyond the date referred to in Paragraph 68.1 as aforesaid. - 68A.
+Tax exempt bonds offered by HFCs are exempt from the applicability of the Directions contained in this Chapter.

-5 "Public Issue" means an invitation by a housing finance company to public to subscribe to the securities offered through a prospectus.
+28 "Public Issue" means an invitation by a housing finance company to public to subscribe to the securities offered through a prospectus.